 One problem.
 It isn't true -- not even close.

 First, as with the purchase of new car, almost nobody pays sticker price.
-To make Romney's "low" effective tax rate look bad, some news media irresponsibly compare his rate to that of a middle-class taxpayer's
+To make Romney's "low" effective tax rate look bad, some news media irresponsibly compare his rate to that of a middle-class taxpayer's top marginal rate.

 Just how misleading?